License GuideSOC 45-2041

 Read more

 Weighmaster renewal requires continuing education in most states.
-Your board will specify how many hours you need and which topics to cover, usually including ethics and state regulations.
-Check your state's specific requirements before renewing.
+Your state board sets the specific hour requirement and topics, which typically include ethics and state law.
+Check your state's requirements before your renewal date to stay compliant.

 Is This For You